Sameerwalia07/cybersecurity-journey/Cybersecurity-Journey/tryhackme/soc-level-1/module-1-blue-team-introduction/module-3-core-soc-solutions/introduction-to-soar.md

 ## 🎯 What I Learned

-- The key capabilities of a traditional SOC
+- The key capabilities of a traditional SOC.
-- The core challenges traditional SOCs face
+- The core challenges traditional SOCs face.
-- What SOAR is and how it solves those challenges
+- What SOAR is and how it solves those challenges.
-- SOAR's three core capabilities: Orchestration, Automation, Response
+- SOAR's three core capabilities: Orchestration, Automation, Response.
-- Why SOAR doesn't replace SOC analysts
+- Why SOAR doesn't replace SOC analysts.
-- What playbooks look like in practice, using Phishing and CVE Patching examples
+- What playbooks look like in practice, using Phishing and CVE Patching examples.

 ## 🧠 In My Own Words